mattchley/Daily-Planner/README.md

 Pseudocode
 From observing the gif I will need to use similar functions to the todo list activity and dynamic creation of content from the quiz homework.

+Q: can you put jquery on a seperate file?

 step 1
 for the main content of the page there needs to be some sort of For Loop that creates the time blocks from an array of 9am-5pm
--this may be styled with boot strap
+-this may be styled with boot strap done (x) 10-15 2:25

 step 2
-allow for the user to save items that are within the time blocks
+allow for the user to save items that are within the time blocks half way?
+10-15 4pm

+Step3
+Integrate time into page, moment.js?